KieranKnight/RippleDeformer/README.md

 # RippleDeformer
-A custom deformation node for Maya that deforms a shape node.
+A custom ripple effect node for Maya that deforms a shape node.
 Deformation values are influenced by Maya's paint weights.
 Plugin is written using Maya's C++ api.

 ### Prerequisites
 This plugin has been compiled for Maya 2019.